OscarGomez-Data/OscarGomez-Data/README.md

 # 👋 Hi, I'm Oscar

-I am an Industrial Engineer with over 7 years of experience in the medical device industry, working in FDA and ISO 13485 regulated environments with a strong background in Quality Engineering, Supplier Quality Management, process improvement, and regulatory compliance.
+I am an Industrial Engineer with over 7 years of experience in the medical device industry, working in FDA and ISO 13485 regulated environments with a strong background in Quality Engineering, Supplier Quality engineering, process improvement, and regulatory compliance.

 I am passionate about expanding my expertise into Data Analytics, Business Intelligence, and Finance, combining analytical thinking with operational excellence to transform data into meaningful business insights and better decision-making.